vahurnya/minetl/README.md

 Thanks to https://github.com/dm9pZCAq/docker-tlauncher

 # Networks
-This is a sample bridged (ipvlan) network for server mode, please replace addresses.
+This is a sample bridged (ipvlan) network for server mode, replace addresses.

 Create network:
 ```